madchops1/Dutchess.ai/README.md

 # Dutchess.ai

-A suite of nodejs black boxes for machine learning and automated trading.
+A suite of nodejs black boxes for alogorithmic and machine learning supported trading.
 All named after cats.

 ## Get Started